Institutional Lung Biology & Pathobiology Training Program

 Each trainee is expected to:

-- Have their research results accepted for first-author publication.
+- Have their research results accepted for publication as the first author.

 - Attend all Pharmacology and Regenerative Medicine seminars.